 These DIY instructions are for you if you are interested in building a backyard cabin by yourself.
 Please contact your nearest YZY cabins supplier if you have any questions regarding DIY instructions.

 If you are considering to DIY a Granny Flat, talk to your nearest builder to assess your skills.
 Larger buildings require more skills and expertise and it is sometimes better to have an experienced builder’s help and advice.

 You are welcome to visit one of our displays or request a site inspection contacting your nearest dealer.
 Find your nearest dealer here.

 When choosing a backyard studio, you may consider size, price, features and design.

-First thing to think of would probably be a size.
+The first thing to think of would probably be a size.
 Some questions to think about: what place do you want your cabin to be placed in?
-What size building you can fit into that place?
+What size of building you can fit into that place?
 Think of trees and other vegetation.
-Please be aware that there is a list of requirements regarding a placement in the Exempt and Complying Development Codes of the State Environmental Planning Policy, NSW, e.g. a development:
+Please be aware that there is a list of requirements regarding placement in the Exempt and Complying Development Codes of the State Environmental Planning Policy, NSW, e.g. a development:

 - must be placed at least 0.9 m away from each lot boundary;